-Running blockchain nodes require expertise as well as high-end computing resources.
+Running blockchain nodes requires expertise as well as high-end computing resources.
 Although some applications may justify on-premise dedicated resources, most applications can't.
 Pocket Network offers a reliable gateway for those applications to most popular blockchains, e.g. Ethereum.

 A relay is basically a blockchain command/query executed by Pocket Network nodes on behalf of an application.

 Relays by Pocket Network are very desirable for apps because it is a turn-key solution for them.
 They don't have to worry about the upkeep of blockchain nodes.
-For a one time fee, apps get a lifetime access to some of the most popular blockchains.
+For a one time fee, apps get lifetime access to some of the most popular blockchains.

-Currently Supported Networks
+All see: Currently Supported Networks

 Classically, blockchains have been "Proof of Work" (PoW).
-It means that participants needed perform work and prove it to have a voice in the network.
-Although this works fine, downside is that it requires a significant investment in hardware in terms of "miners".
+It means that participants need to perform work and prove it to have a voice in the network.
+Although this works fine, the downside is that it requires a significant investment in hardware in terms of "miners".
 Worse, running those miners have extraordinary power needs.
 For example, BitCoin, a PoW network, has roughly the same power consumption as the whole country of Switzerland!